-As ever, Steve Hogarth was in fine form, leading many of the uninitiated to wonder just how such a big and clear noise can emanate from someone who sounds so much bigger than he really is.
+As ever, Steve Hogarth was in fine form, leading many of the uninitiated to wonder just how such a big and clear noise can emanate from someone who sounds so much larger than he really is.
 That precocious and seemingly ageless vocal talent has earned him the affectionate nickname of Windy Shrimp in some quarters.

 I’ve actually lost track of how often I’ve seen Marillion play across the years, but their gigs never grow old, never get tired and they never look or sound like they’re just going through the motions.
 I’ll wager they picked up a few new followers at the Bowie Benefit that night.

 All in all it was an amazing evening, and we were full to bursting with four delicious and very different musical courses.
 At the end of the night came the question that springs to every restaurant patron’s mind as the plates are being cleared away…